MArpogaus/ai-cli/ReadMe.md

 Here is how to use `ai-cli runner GIT-ORIGIN-HTTPS ACCESS-TOKEN`.

-1. Create access token for your project (as owner) or personal access token.
+1. Create access token for your project (as owner, scope: api in gitlab) or personal access token.
 2. Enable CI for your repository.
 (Settings->General->Visibility, project features, permissions->Repository->CI/CD->Save Changes in gitlab)
 3. Configure pipeline (.gitlab-ci.yml, in gitlab).
 For the local runner to pickup a job, the job needs to have the tag `ai-cli`.
    For Example: